-In this article we will show you the steps involved in configuring the SSIS FTP task receive multiple files with example.
-Please refer SSIS FTP Task Receive Files to understand the configuration settings involved in receiving single file from FTP Server to local file system.
+In this article, we will show you the steps involved in configuring the SSIS FTP task to receive multiple files with examples.
+Please refer to the FTP Task Receive Files to understand the configuration settings involved in receiving a single file from the FTP Server to the local file system.

 SSIS FTP Task Receive Multiple Files

-TIP: If you want to send only text files then use: /*.txt
+TIP: If you want to send only text files, then use: /*.txt

-Click Ok to finish configuring the SSIS FTP task receive multiple files package.
-Let’s run and see whether we successfully Copied the files from the FTP Server to local the File System or Not.
+Click OK to finish configuring the SSIS FTP task receive multiple files package.
+Let’s run and see whether we successfully Copied the files from the FTP Server to the local File System or Not.

-Well, We successfully Copied all files from the FTP Server to the File System Task – Copy files Folder.
+We successfully Copied all files from the FTP Server to the File System Task – Copy files Folder.